GabrieleGessaghi/ing-sw-2023-gessaghi-fontanive-giuliani-galante/README.md

 ## Instructions on how to run the project with JAR:

-### In the deliverables folder you will find a Client jar file foreach operating system (Linux, MACos, Windows) and a Server jar file valid for all operating systems.Once you have started the server on one device, you can start the Client from any device.
+### In the deliverables folder you will find a Client jar file for each operating system (Linux, MACos, Windows) and a Server jar file valid for all operating systems.Once you have started the server on one device, you can start the Client from any device.
 ### After the Client has opened you will be asked if you want to use the TUI or GUI game mode.
 Once the mode has been chosen, the game will start.
 ### The game save file will be saved in the "Server" folder with the name "Saved_game.txt"